-Find out what our Medicine and Medical Imaging Team learnt on their recent visit to three hospitals in Tasmania.
+Find out what our team learnt on their recent visit to Tasmania

 When you are recruiting to hospitals across Australia you can conduct research about the places, but nothing beats seeing them with your own eyes.
 That’s why over the past 6 months, the team at Wavelength has visited more than 30 hospitals covering almost the entire country.

-We spoke with two of our Recruiters, Emma Gordon, and Katherine Molloy to ask them about their recent trip to Tasmania where they visited the hospitals they help every day.
+We spoke with two of our Recruiters about their recent trip to Tasmania where they visited the hospitals they help every day.

 A taste of the Tasmanian landscape